go-spatial/tegola/cache/redis/README.md

 # RedisCache

-This package implement's tegola's cache interface for use with Redis.
+This package implements tegola's cache interface for use with Redis.
 If a redis instance is running locally with default configurations solely for tegola simply include the following snippet in tegola's config file:

 ```toml
 [cache]